-The place I always loved most was the Great Lawn, which is exactly what its name implies.
-It's a lawn of great size and, also, a great lawn-seriously, the grass is exquisite for running around on in bare feet on warm days.
+The place I always loved most was the Great Lawn.
+The Great Lawn is exactly what its name implies.
+It's a lawn of great size and a great lawn-seriously, the grass is exquisite for running around on in bare feet in the summer months.
 Tall trees surround the Great Lawn on all sides, giving you the feeling of a green oasis in a concrete desert.
 Of course, you can see some tallish buildings over the treetops, but they won't bother you.
 Several baseball diamonds line the east side of the lawn and you have to sign up and pay to use them.

-The Great Lawn is a fabulous location for a picnic, but there are some rules that you have to follow: 1.
-No dogs allowed: if you think about it, this makes sense because lots of people like to walk around on the Great Lawn barefoot (dog poo would just ruin that experience).
+The Great Lawn is a fabulous location for a picnic.
+But there are some rules that you have to follow.
+1. No dogs allowed: if you think about it, this makes sense because lots of people like to walk around on the Great Lawn barefoot.
+Dog poo would just ruin that experience.
 2. No playing soccer: the park police are more willing to make an exception if you're playing barefoot.
-They say that playing soccer with shoes tears up the grass and ruins it for other people.
+They say that playing soccer with shoes tears up the grass too much, ruining it for other people.